JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Make the list interactive

-When the user clicks on a list entry, the video player should actually play that video.
-To start, add an `alert` to the video the user selects.

-In the code of `videoList`, add an `onClickFunction` handler that triggers an alert with the current video:
+For start, add an alert message that pops up when users click on a list entry.
+In the code of `videoList`, add the `onClickFunction` handler that triggers an `alert` with the current video:

 ```kotlin
 // . . .